Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

        A COUNTER Data_Type.
      - Social Science Abstracts, Reaxys

-   * - Database Master Report
+   * - Database Report
-     - A COUNTER report that contains additional filters and breakdowns beyond those included in the Database Standard Views and is aggregated to the database level.
+     - A COUNTER report that contains additional filters and breakdowns beyond those included in the Standard Views of the Database Report and is aggregated to the database level.
      -

    * - Database Reports